dubinsky/scalajs-gradle/README.md

 For Scala 2.13, use `_2.13` artifacts instead of the `_3` ones; for Scala 2.12 - `_2.12`.

 Multiple test frameworks can be used at the same time.
-By default, test results from all frameworks are reported together.
-To separate test results per framework, set `groupByFramework` to `true` on the appropriate test task.

 Test task added by the plugin is derived from the normal Gradle `test` task, and can be configured in the traditional way; currently, not all configuration properties are honored.